r041292/sudoku/README.md

 #sudoku
 ======

-_Sudoku_ is a software product of an artificial inteligence class.
+_sudoku_ is a software product of an artificial inteligence class.
 It has the following charasterictics:

-⋅⋅*Coded in Python
+1.Coded in Python

-⋅⋅*Has a BT-FC-DO (Backtracking,forward checking, dynamic ordering) approach ⋅⋅*Reads soduku from external files
+2.Uses a BT-FC-DO (Backtracking,forward checking, dynamic ordering) approach

+3.Reads soduku from external files

-⋅⋅*Inputs and variable names  in Spanish
+4.Inputs and variable names are in Spanish

-####Code is not fully documented.
+#####/Code is not fully documented/

-_VITTORINOR & APGALLON_